Influence and impact

 At a time of uncertainty and changing policy, Cathedrals Group universites are working together to speak with a strong voice on issues that matter.

-We have responded jointly to a number of recnet consultations relevant to our work.
-One of these involves proposals from the universities regulator, the Office for Students, to change the way it measures quality and standards in higher education.
-The proposals have some significant implications for universites and for students.
-Together we have made a strong argument for why we beleive it is important to take a broad view of what makes a university and its students successful - we think it is much more that just what a graduate earns.
+We have responded jointly to a number of consultations relevant to our work.
+One of these involved proposals from the universities regulator, the Office for Students, to change the way it measures quality and standards in higher education.
+The OfS's plans have some significant implications for universites and for students.
+Together we have made a strong argument for why we believe it is important to take a broad view of what makes a university and its students successful - we think it is much more that just what a graduate earns.
 You can read more about our response to the Office for Students consultation on quality and standards at the link below.